AlexeyGorovoy/zeithalt/refs/protectores_silva.md

 ## Protectores Silva

 **🪪 Faction**

-Protectores Silva (PS) - a newer faction on the island, founded in former MT lands.
+Protectores Silva (PS) - a newer faction on the island, founded in former MT lands on Eon 369.

 Capital city - **Cerene Vale**.